This guide includes troubleshooting tips and helpful links for G Suite by Google.

 "Failed to register for G Suite - Email address contains invalid domain name"

-If you see this message when attempting to sign up for G Suite, it's likely because you used the same domain twice in the signup form.
+If you see this message when attempting to sign up for G Suite, it's likely because you entered the same domain twice in the signup form.

 "Failed to register for G Suite - A G Suite account already exists on this domain"

 This message appears if there's already a G Suite account associated with the domain you selected.
-Most likely, someone in your organization registered for G Suite before through Google or another reseller.
+Most likely, someone in your organization already registered for G Suite through Google or another reseller.
 If this is the case, you can't sign up for G Suite using this domain.
 For more troubleshooting help, including steps for removing the domain from the existing account, see Google's documentation.

 If you can't identify the existing account, contact us.